retuci0/rettis-slave/README.md

 ## notes

 - recipes command won't work because you have to add your own recipes. github doesn't like me adding my own.
-- there's some user ids left in there. if it bothers you just delete them or replace them.
+- to make recipes work you need to create `recipes.py` and add `recipes = {}` and then add your recipes in there.
+- in case you don't know how to just google "how to make python dictionary entries"

 ## credits
 - chatgpt